ibexa/documentation-developer/docs/commerce/cart/cart.md

 It covers actions related to the creation and handling of a list of products that the buyer intends to purchase.

 The Cart component exposes the following:

-- [PHP API](cart_api.md) that allows for managing carts and cart entries, or validating products
+- [PHP API](cart_api.md) that allows for managing carts and cart entries, or checking cart validity
 - [REST API](../../api/rest_api/rest_api_reference/rest_api_reference.html#managing-ecommerce-carts) that helps get cart and products information over HTTP
 - [Twig functions](cart_twig_functions.md) that enable checking whether product can be added to cart and formatting the price